KiranPrabhakar135/java-projects/README.md

 # README #

 This README would normally document whatever steps are necessary to get your application up and running.
+Some implementations for ctci problems
-Creates a end to end web api for performing CRUD operations.
+Springboot - Creates a end to end web spring boot api for performing CRUD operations.
 Not completely tested.

 ### What is this repository for? ###